2026 - Accomplishments: Health + Human Services Accomplishments

 Chart 2.3

 Despite the challenges associated with the capital program, there is also reason to be optimistic.
-The total amount of capital investments exceeds $40 billion for the first time and is a marked improvement over the previous capital plan.
+The total amount of capital investments exceeds $50 billion for the first time and is a marked improvement over the previous Capital Plan.
 Building on lessons learned during the pandemic, San Francisco is committed to building a stronger, more equitable, and resilient future.
-This includes commitments to increase housing, respond to current hazards like heat, air quality, flooding, and sea level rise through planning documents like the Hazards and Climate Resilience Plan, the Climate Action Plan, and new general plan elements such Public Safety and Resilience, Housing, Transportation, and Environmental Justice.
+This includes commitments to increase housing, plans to address increasing hazards like heat, poor air quality, flooding, and sea level rise through planning documents like the Hazards and Climate Resilience Plan, the Climate Action Plan, and new General Plan Elements such as Safety and Resilience, Housing, Transportation, and Environmental Justice.
 While the investments needed are substantial, the commitment to an open and transparent capital planning process has proven that large challenges can be overcome by working together.

-This Capital Plan puts forth a robust plan that balances maintaining current assets in a state of good repair with investments in major projects to build out of the current crisis.
-Though there are risks associated with construction costs, a substantial capital backlog, and the scale of need, the City’s capital program is well positioned to respond and deliver a strong program of investment for San Francisco’s recovery.
+This Capital Plan puts forth a robust plan that balances maintaining current assets in a state of good repair with investments in major projects.
+Though there are risks associated with construction costs, a substantial capital backlog, and the scale of need, the City’s capital program is well positioned to respond and deliver a strong program of investment for San Francisco.

 Funding Principles